mandatoryhashtags/Gen6/Veilbound/Chapter-4-Skills.md

      - **Camouflaging:** Blending into the environment to avoid detection.
 (TN 20)
      - **Shadowing:** Following someone without being noticed.
 (TN 25)

-7. **Zero-G Maneuvering (AGI)**
-   - **Description:** Zero-G Maneuvering is the ability to move and operate effectively in zero-gravity environments.
-This includes spacewalks, using thrusters, and navigating space stations.
-Characters skilled in zero-G maneuvering excel in space missions and extraterrestrial operations.
-   - **Example Focuses:** Zero-G Combat, EVA Repair, Emergency Procedures
-   - **Example Usages:**
-     - **Moving in zero gravity:** Maneuvering through a zero-G environment.
-(TN 10)
-     - **Performing an EVA repair:** Fixing a malfunction on the exterior of a spacecraft.
-(TN 15)
-     - **Engaging in zero-G combat:** Fighting effectively without gravity.
-(TN 20)
-     - **Performing emergency procedures:** Handling a zero-G emergency with precision.
-(TN 25)

 #### **Vitality Skills**

 8. **Survival (PER)**